【The following content was整理ed by AI based on a recording, with no modifications made】

 The man’s self-awareness:

-2.3 The Complexity of Reality: Multidimensional Calculation
+2.3 The Complexity of Reality: Multi-dimensional Calculation

 3. The “Impossible Triangle” Theory of Career Development

-3.2 In-Depth Analysis of Specific Options
+3.2 Deep Analysis of Specific Options

-Path One: Top Frontier Labs (e.g., OpenAI)
+Path 1: Top Frontier Labs (e.g., OpenAI)

-• Possesses: Challenge + High-density talent.
+• Has: Challenge + High-density Talent.

 • Lacks: Freedom.